taylank/Simple-Turns/README.md

 # SimpleTurns
- An API only library for managing turns in a turn based game.
+ An API only library for managing turns in a turn based game in Unity (you could use it without Unity as well).
 It only deals with managing the turn order, and executing various turn events (begin turn, end turn, begin/end round, etc.).
 In order to make it as unopinionated as possible, it does not concern itself with any other trappings of the turn based games genre (move tracking, stats, grids, etc).

  You are welcome to use it or extend it for your games.
 If you notice any bugs, or possible improvements, I would welcome PRs.
+ Be advised that this library has not yet been thoroughly tested in production.

 Features: